 When Michigan property owners fall behind on their taxes, the state allows counties to seize and sell the land, and keep all sale proceeds–no matter how small the tax debt or how valuable the property.
 Van Buren County reaped a major windfall after selling three properties with relatively small tax debts, including a church.
-PLF believes local governments violate the Takings Clause of the Constitution when they keep the surplus, and has asked for Supreme Court review.
+Local governments violate the Takings Clause of the Constitution when they keep the surplus, which PLF has argued in court.

-Michigan law offered no clear remedy so Wayside Church, Stahl, and Hodgens sued in federal court on the grounds that the County violated the Takings Clause of the Fifth Amendment when it kept the surplus proceeds from the sales of their foreclosed properties.
-The district court dismissed the suit, holding that the Takings Clause does not protect delinquent taxpayers’ right to the surplus proceeds from tax sales, because Michigan’s tax law does not recognize that right.
+Michigan law offered no clear remedy, so Wayside Church, Stahl, and Hodgens sued in federal court on the grounds that the County violated the Takings Clause of the Fifth Amendment when it kept the surplus proceeds from the sales of their foreclosed properties.